cosmos/ibc/spec/app/ics-027-interchain-accounts/README.md

 - Permissionless: An interchain account may be created by any actor without the approval of a third party (e.g. chain governance).
 Note: Individual implementations may implement their own permissioning scheme, however, the protocol must not require permissioning from a trusted party to be secure.
 - Fault isolation: A controller chain must not be able to control accounts registered by other controller chains.
 For example, in the case of a fork attack on a controller chain, only the interchain accounts registered by the forked chain will be vulnerable.
 - The ordering of transactions sent to an interchain account on a host chain must be maintained.
 Transactions must be executed by an interchain account in the order in which they are sent by the controller chain.
-- An icaOwnerAccount on the controller chain can manage 1..n hostAccount(s) on the host chain.
-A hostAccount on the host chain can be managed by 1 and only 1 icaOwnerAccount on the controller chain.
 - The controller chain must store the account address of any owned interchain accounts registered on host chains.
 - A host chain must have the ability to limit interchain account functionality on its chain as necessary (e.g. a host chain can decide that interchain accounts registered on the host chain cannot take part in staking).
 This should be achieved with a blacklist mechanisms.
+- An icaOwnerAccount on the controller chain can manage 1..n hostAccount(s) on the host chain.
+A hostAccount on the host chain can be managed by 1 and only 1 icaOwnerAccount on the controller chain.
 - The controller chain must be able to set up multiple interchain account(s) on the host chain in a single transaction.
-- Many controller accounts should be able to send messages to many host accounts through the same channel.
+- Many controller accounts on the same controller chain should be able to send messages to many host accounts on the same host chain through the same channel.
-- The number of packet round trips to register an account, load the account with tokens and execute messages on the account should be minimised.
-- A chain can utilize one or both subprotocols (described below) of the interchain account protocol.
-A controller chain that registers accounts on other host chains (that support interchain accounts) does not necessarily have to allow other controller chains to register accounts on its chain, and vice versa.

 ### General design